javiersantos/MaterialStyledDialogs/README.md

 ```

 ### Adding icon and dialog animations
-An animation to the icon will be displayed when the dialog is opened. `true` by default.
+An animation to the icon will be displayed when the dialog is opened (`true` by default).
 You can also add a custom animation using `.setIconAnimation(R.anim.your_animation)`.
 A zoom in-out animation will be used by default.

 ```Java